-Big things happening for the international filmmakers in this decade.
-They take the lead to 6–8.
+Big things happening for the international filmmakers in this decade as they take the lead with 6–7.
 Will South African drama Tsotsi do enough to beat Crash, one of the most derided Best Picture winners in Academy Award history?

 Find out next time!

 The Lives Of Others